Flooristics, LLC

 Share Button

 Telegraphing happens when the flooring material, like vinyl or resilient, takes on the shape or texture of the substrate.
 If there are any imperfections there, they will show up on the surface of the flooring material.
-This can not only look unsightly, but it can create abnormal wear and tear.
+This can not only look unsightly, but it can also create abnormal wear and tear.
 An example of this is if there is a protrusion from a screw head or a seam that isn’t completely flush, it can show up as a bumpy spot or a line in the vinyl.
-Another example is when the adhesive isn’t applied smoothly and the dried ridges make the vinyl less than smooth.
-The key to avoiding telegraphing is to make sure the substrate is prepared properly and that all adhesive is properly applied.
+Another example occurs when installers apply adhesive unevenly, and the dried ridges create an irregular surface in the vinyl.
+To avoid telegraphing, installers must properly prepare the substrate and apply the adhesive evenly.

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: complaints, flooring complaints, flooring inspector, flooring installation, telegraphing